webiny/AnalyticsDb/README.md

 To assign attributes to your data, for example you wish to increment the number of visitors on your site, but you also want
 to store some attributes, like what browser the user used, and from which country he came from; for that you can use `dimensions`.
-Dimensions are also counters which can be queried and grouped.
+Dimensions are also counters which can be queried.

 For example, for this use case:
 ```php